l77l77/mbaytas.github.io/crazyflie.md

 ### Landing

-Other than crashes, a frequent reason why the Crazyflie is prone to hurting itself is that it doesn't automatically perform a calm landing when we stop sending commands to it.
+Other than crashes, one reason why the Crazyflie is prone to hurting itself is that it doesn't automatically perform a calm landing when we stop sending commands to it.
 It simply stops its motors mid-air and drops to the floor.
 To minimize damage to the drone, we must program a landing sequence into our script.

 The landing sequence initiates whenever we break out of the flight loop for whatever reason.
 We use the `cf.commander.send_setpoint()` command to cut thrust gradually, even if the tracking (and thereby closed loop control) is disrupted.
 (More on the various ways of sending control setpoints below.)